 Virtual Care in the COVID-19 Era: Equity Concerns; partnership with Women’s College Hospital

-This project explores challenges and best practices in enabling access to, uptake of and engagement with virtual care in home care and other care contexts for individuals in underserved communities.
+This project explores challenges and best practices in enabling access to, uptake of and engagement with virtual care in home care and other care contexts for individuals in undeserved communities.
 The project will describe barriers and facilitators to equity-focused virtual care and will provide recommendations on technology and program elements required to enhance equity in delivery of virtual care.

-COVID-19 Resilience Enhancement with Social Training (CREST): Elucidating the Role of Social Factors in Motivating Collaborative Exercise; partnership with Centre for Healthcare Engineering, University of Toronto.
+COVID-19 Resilience Enhancement with Social Training (CREST): Elucidating the Role of Social Factors in Motivating Collaborative Exercise; partnership with Centre for Healthcare Engineering, University of Toronto

 This project will help us understand how combining social collaboration with the latest technology can improve healthcare outcomes by motivating more exercise in those who need it.
 This is a unique opportunity to evaluate how well physically remote social collaboration through exercise can not only improve healthcare outcomes but also reduce social isolation and increase resilience in our clients, who live at home and often find it difficult to take part in ‘in-person’ collaborative exercise programs.

-Ryerson University Fast Funding for COVID-19 Science– The impact of Covid-19 on Paediatric homecare practices for children with medical complexity: Policy recommendations and practice guidelines; partnership with Ryerson University & SickKids Hospital
+Ryerson University Fast Funding for COVID-19 Science – The impact of COVID-19 on Paediatric homecare practices for children with medical complexity: Policy recommendations and practice guidelines; partnership with Ryerson University & SickKids Hospital

 We are conducting a study to better understand the impact COVID-19 has had on paediatric home healthcare services for children with rare diseases and/or complex care needs and provide meaningful real-time information to inform paediatric home healthcare policy recommendations and practice guidelines.